Ankit-Mishra0/MY-GOV-app/README.md

 ## **Current Status**
 ✅ Basic frontend structure is in place.
 ✅ UI components for displaying leaders, feedback, and government schemes.
+✅ National and regional political parties have been added.

 ---